cyber-ted/Teds-Awesome/README.md

      cd Teds-Awesome/
      cp rc.lua theme.lua ~/.config/awesome/

- I made it so the wm has 2 wiboxes, this is considered pretty uncommon but enjoy!
+ I made it so the wm has 2 wiboxes, this is considered pretty uncommon, but enjoy!

  ## Dependencies